Degrees & Programs Offered by

 Master of Science (MS) in Biosecurity & Disaster Preparedness

 There are three Master in Science degree program options, all of which are taught entirely using distance technology through the College for Public Health & Social Justice at Saint Louis University, a fully accredited school of public health.
 The General area of concentration can be completed in two and a half years if two courses are completed each semester.
 The MS degrees are targeted to non-traditional working students who wish to take advantage of the distance-learning format.
 Successful students in these programs are self-directed, motivated adult learners who are critical thinkers and who can work independently in a non-traditional environment.
 Distance technology permits a student to decide when they will study and how long it will take them to get their degree.
 Students in the MS program can choose any of the three special interest areas of concentration listed below:

-- General (42 credit hours) is designed for students pursuing careers in all-hazards emergency management, disaster preparedness, or disaster response.
+- Management & Response (42 credit hours) is designed for students pursuing careers in all-hazards emergency management, disaster preparedness, or disaster response.
 Graduates may find employment in local, state or federal emergency management agencies, public health or healthcare organizations or in private industry.